 2. Another way to tell whether a sheet is vintage or not, is the feel of the sheet.
 For the most part, vintage sheets made in the United States at were 50%/50% polyester cotton blends.
 This is a big difference compared to today's sheets, which are generally 100% cotton unless you're buying inexpensive sheets.
 This blend gives sheets a certain feel.
 They are normally not wrinkly (thanks to the polyester!), and have a slightly slippery, thinner feel.

 Keep in mind, more important than whether or not a sheet is vintage, is whether or not you like the pattern!
 Every once and a while I find a sheet that isn't vintage that I really like, and I don't let that stop me from buying it.
 If you like it, go for it!

-How to Shop for Vintage Sheets
+How and Where to Shop for Vintage Sheets

 1. Check for stains, paint, and any holes or tears.
 Depending on what you'll be using the sheet for, you may be able to still purchase a sheet with some imperfections.
 However, if you intend to use it as a quilt backing or as an actual sheet, you'll want to be sure it's okay.
 Keep in mind some stains can be removed, but not all.